luminwin/ASASF/README.md

 - Winners will be recognized and invited to present posters at the **2026 Annual ASA Florida Chapter Meeting**
 - The **top 20%** of participants will receive a certificate of recognition
 - The **top 10%** of participants will receive a waived registration fee for the **2026 Annual ASA Florida Chapter Meeting**

+Awards will be issued as cash prizes to U.S. participants.
+For international participants, awards will be provided as reimbursement for eligible expenses (e.g., registration or travel), in accordance with ASA administrative and tax guidelines.

 ---